 Governor Pritzker has signed a bill creating Illinois’ first comprehensive statute regulating the use of non-compete and non-solicit covenants.
-The law establishes bright-line rules regarding which employees can be required to sign such covenants and creates a mandatory pre-signature process designed to protect employees.
+The law establishes bright-line, compensation-based rules regarding which employees can be required to sign such covenants and creates a mandatory pre-signature process designed to protect employees.
 The statute also codifies existing Illinois case law without changing it substantially.

 Effective date: The law applies only to agreements signed on or after January 1, 2022.